itoogii/itoogii/README.md

 ## Hi there 👋

 Welcome, My name is Battogtokh.
-I'm an IT engineer with experience helping businesses use modern technologies .
-I'm currently pursuing my second Bachelor's degree from the University of London to refresh my foundational knowledge and stay up-to-date with the latest trends in Machine Learning and AI.
+I'm an IT expert.
 In my free time, I'm honing my skills in Web Development using React JS and FastAPI.

-- 📫 How to reach me: [email me](mailto:toogii@gmail.com)
+- 📫 How to reach me: [click here to email](mailto:toogii@gmail.com)

 <!--
 **itoogii/itoogii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.